Ufa: Education and science

 In Ufa, there is the Ufa branch of the Financial University and the Ufa branch of the Russian State Economic University.
 Plekhanov, where there are practically no check digits for admissions to the budget.
-They are housed in good-quality buildings, but they don't benefit from them to society, more and more often, rumors are circulating about them that they are designed for siphoning money - since there are practically no budget places for economic specialties in Ufa.
+They are housed in good-quality buildings, but they do not benefit from them to society, more and more often, rumors are circulating about them that they are designed for siphoning money – since there are practically no budget places for economic specialties in Ufa.
 In the economic specialties of the magistracy, the plan for admission to Ufa universities is no more than 30 budget places.